BellCubeDev/fomod-builder/README.md

 ### Potential Warnings
 * Using an ESP module at all.
 ESM/L modules are preferred as they are handled more gracefully by the game engine.
+  * Should parse the plugin for ESP to see if it actually has the master flag set before warning, if possible with the loader.
 * Importing more 3 or more files from a single folder in an option.
 Encourage using folders instead for maintainability.

 ### Testing New Mod Managers for Admittance